jina-ai/workshops/README.md

 - Include a section at the end about "next steps" e.g. visit learning portal, star the repo
 - If you're mentioning Colab, remember it's "Google Colab" with one `l`.
 Not Collab, Colllllab or Colllllllllab.
 - You may also want to check our [blogging best practices](https://medium.com/jina-ai/contribute-to-the-jina-blog-19853d453cf3)

+## Links

+- Ensure lots of links to our docs/repos.
+This will help drive more users to Jina :smile:
+- Use inline links where possible. e.g. `[DocArray](http://docarray.jina.ai/) is a library for...` rather than `DocArray is a library for...
+Learn more [here](http://docarray.jina.ai/)`
+- Use a [utm-source](https://buffer.com/library/utm-guide/) to help track where our traffic is coming from, e.g. `[DocArray](http://docarray.jina.ai?utm_source=notebook-docarray-filtering) is a library for...`.
+It should follow the format of `<medium>-<specific piece of content>`
+- It's often easier to utm-sources *after* you've saved your notebook to a repo.
+That way you can run a vim command like `%s/\/)/?utm_source=notebook-foo)` in your notebook (which searches for the end of a markdown link like `/)` and adds the utm info)

 ## Code